 Seat belt syndrome:

-This set of injuries that occurs when the seat belt suddenly and forcefully compresses the abdomen.
+This set of injuries occurs when the seat belt suddenly and forcefully compresses the abdomen.
 Seat belt syndrome injuries can include bruising and abrasions, internal injuries to the abdominal organs, and lumbar spine fractures.

 The lap belt portion often causes abdominal and lumbar spine injuries.
-The shoulder belt can also lead to neck, arm and shoulder injuries.
-The pattern of injuries provides clues to doctors that seat belt restraint contributed to the trauma.
+The shoulder belt can also lead to neck, arm and shoulder injuries. he pattern of injuries provides clues to doctors that seat belt restraint contributed to the trauma.

 Head injuries: